 - Not continuing your education.
 The best teachers are also students.
 Trends and techniques change and develop, so it's important to keep improving yourself and to make sure you're aware of any new developments in the world of martial arts.

-Use a membership management software
+Use a martial arts software

-Investing in management software will not just make your day to day easier, it will also make it easier for your clients to book and pay for classes and sessions.
+Investing in management software will not just make your day-to-day easier, it will also make it easier for your clients to book and pay for classes and sessions.
 You want all your admin to be as organised as possible to run your business as efficiently as possible.
 You can set up memberships quickly and easily, and with a customer app, your clients can easily see your schedule and book sessions with you from their mobile devices.
 You can clearly define the pricing for your different membership options, and you can also include all the forms you need your clients to fill out.
 Waivers, permissions and personal information forms can all be kept in one safe, easy to use place.
 And that's just the start of it.

 Billing and client invoicing